sdwheeler/seanonit/content/docs/08-binding/slide6.md

 ## $PSBoundParameters

-This automatic variable contains a dictionary of the parameters and the values what were bound to them.
+This automatic variable contains a dictionary of the parameters and the values that were bound to them.
 The parameter names are the keys, and the argument values are the values.
 If a parameter wasn't bound, it isn't in the dictionary.